matplotlib/matplotlib/doc/api/index.rst

 --------------

 Below we describe several common approaches to plotting with Matplotlib.
-See :ref:`api_interfaces` for an explanation of the trade off of the supported user APIs.
+See :ref:`api_interfaces` for an explanation of the trade-offs between the supported user APIs.

-The Explicit API
+The explicit API
 ^^^^^^^^^^^^^^^^

 At its core, Matplotlib is an object-oriented library.
-We recommend directly working with the objects, if you need more control and customization of your plots.
+We recommend directly working with the objects if you need more control and customization of your plots.

 In many cases you will create a `.Figure` and one or more